routpalm/zerotrustathome/README.md

 Installing OpenWRT is the more intensive, technical, and potentially dangerous option.
 Regardless, it's pretty cool and allows the majority of the tools to be installed at the best possible location on the network.

+# What This Project Is
+This project is essentially a guide/report on the steps needed to implement key ZTN concepts on a home router.
+Please see REPORT.pdf for more.